awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectCustomLabels.md

 HTTP Status Code: 400

  **ImageTooLargeException**
 The input image size exceeds the allowed limit\.
+If you are calling [DetectProtectiveEquipment](API_DetectProtectiveEquipment.md), the image size or resolution exceeds the allowed limit\.
 For more information, see [Limits in Amazon Rekognition](limits.md)\.
 HTTP Status Code: 400

  **InternalServerError**